Car Accident Claims* | Hit & Run

 Whether you are a pedestrian, a cyclist or a motorist obviously this leaves you in a very worrying situation, particularly where the other party is at fault.

-Here are ten steps to take if the other party in an accident drives off;
+Here are ten steps to take if the other party in a hit and run;

 1. Never chase after the other vehicle